struct/HardenedPartitionAlloc/README.md

 # Usage

 Type `make test` and then run `build/pa_test`.
 The pa_test.cpp program will show you the basics of using the C API.

+# Todo

+This is a work in progress and I would like to reach a stable release at some point soon.
+The goal is for it to be packaged for popular Linux distributions and actually used in production.

+	* Improved delayed free implementation
+	* More efficient double free detection

 # Who